4.72 from 326 votes

 • So moist and tender.
 These are perhaps the moistest cupcake you’ll ever have.
 No cracked, dry cupcakes here.
 Just super tender chocolate goodness straight out of the oven.

 • Great to make ahead.
-These chocolate cupcakes are so moist that they do really well with making a day or two ahead.
+These chocolate cupcakes are so moist that they do really well when made a day or two ahead.

 • Real chocolate frosting.
-I love that the frosting for these cupcakes uses real chocolate.
+I love that the fudgy frosting for these cupcakes uses real chocolate.
 The base of the frosting is made from semisweet chocolate chips that are melted and mixed into the butter.
-The real chocolate gives the frosting a fudge-y quality that makes it a chocolate lover’s dream.
+Using melted chocolate and cocoa powder gives the frosting a fudge-y quality that makes it a chocolate lover’s dream.

 What You’ll Need